As you age, you experience a number of changes in the way your body functions. Hearing loss might be one of these

 - lessons in sign language or lip reading (for severe hearing loss)

 In some cases, your doctor may recommend a cochlear implant.
 This is a small electronic device that’s surgically implanted into your ear.
 Cochlear implants can make sounds somewhat louder, but they don’t restore normal hearing.
 This option is only used for people who are severely hard of hearing.

 Age-related hearing loss is a progressive condition.
-This means it will get worse over time.
+This means it gets worse over time.
 If you lose your hearing, it will be permanent.
-Even though hearing loss will get worse over time, using assistive devices like hearing aids can improve your quality of life.
+Even though hearing loss gets worse over time, using assistive devices such as hearing aids can improve your quality of life.

 Talk with your doctor about your treatment options.
 Ask what you can do to minimize the impact of hearing loss on your everyday life.
 You may also want to consider treatment to prevent the depression, anxiety, and social isolation that often occur with this condition.

 You may not be able prevent age-related hearing loss.
-However, you can take steps to prevent your hearing loss from getting worse.
-If you experience age-related hearing loss, try to:
+However, you can take steps to keep it from getting worse.
+If you experience age-related hearing loss, try these tips:

 Seek prompt help from your doctor if you develop symptoms of age-related hearing loss.
 As your hearing loss increases, you’re more likely to lose your ability to understand speech.
 However, you may keep this ability, or minimize the loss, if you seek early treatment.